oroinc/documentation/crm/user_guide/business_intelligence/reports/bi_reports_actions.rst

 Grouping
 ~~~~~~~~

-When you specify aggregating functions for some of the fields, you need to add all other fields (that does not have any aggregating functions specified for them) to the **Grouping** section.
+When you specify aggregating functions for some of the fields, you need to add all other fields (that do not have any aggregating functions specified for them) to the **Grouping** section.

 .. _doc-reports-actions-create-grouping-fieldadd: